sertain/sertain-legacy/CONTRIBUTING.md

 can.

-If you have a request for a new feature in Sertain (or just see some code you think could be improved), feel free to open up an issue as well!
+If you have a request for a new feature in Sertain (or just see some code you think could be improved), feel free to open up an issue as well.

 If you want to open a PR that fixes a bug or adds a feature, then we can't thank you enough!
 It is definitely appreciated if an issue has been created before-hand so it can be discussed first.

 ### Working on Issues

-Please feel free to take on any issue that's currently open.
-We want you to take on am issue you enjoy working on even if it happens to be a low priority.
+Please feel free to take on any issues that are currently open.
+We want you to take on an issue you enjoy working on, even if it happens to be a low priority.

 ## Setup